Today I want to share with you how to reintroduce foods after an elimination diet.

 This is definitely one of the top questions I get because it’s difficult (and stressful) to navigate.

-While you will find many different methods for how to reintroduce foods after an elimination diet, I don’t think there is a method.
+While you will find many different methods for how to reintroduce foods after elimination diet, I don’t think there is a method.

 In other words, similar to how the elimination diet itself was customized for you so is the way you reintroduce foods after the elimination period is over.